 If I can make a one-off payment to buy the plugin, I usually don't think about it for long and buy it to help the developer.
 But sometimes you have to take out a monthly subscription and the free version is enough for me.
 In this case I try to get rid of the repeated clues.

-Since I don't like to mess around in the source code of the individual plugins, I looked to see if there was another solution to hide the unwanted message boxes - without changing the PHP code of the plugins.
-Ultimately, I got the plugin”Disable admin notices individually"Find what you are looking for that helps you to permanently hide the messages in the WordPress admin.
+Since I don't like messing around in the source code of the individual plugins, I looked to see if there was another solution to hiding the unwanted message boxes - without changing the PHP code of the plugins.
+Eventually I got stuck with the plugin”Disable admin notices individually” that helps you to permanently hide the messages in the Wordpress admin.

 Jens has been running the blog since 2012.
-He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
-In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
-His articles deal with Apple products, news from the world of drones or solutions for current bugs.
+He acts as Sir Apfelot for his readers and helps them with technical problems.
+In his spare time he rides electric unicycles, takes photos (preferably with the iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
+His articles deal with Apple products, news from the world of drones or solutions to current bugs.